Psychology

 OR

-Use OR to broaden your search.
+To broaden your search use OR.
 For example: "attachment behavior" OR "attachment disorder" will provide a list of results with either term.

 NOT

-Use NOT to narrow your results but beware!
-NOT eliminates all results containing a specific word, so be very careful using the NOT Boolean operator because you might unintentionally exclude records.
+To narrow your results use NOT, but beware.
+NOT eliminates all results containing a specific word, so be very careful using the NOT operator because you might unintentionally exclude records.

 Example: (testimony OR witness+) NOT expert.